Snow is a very different beast when it comes to your ATV. Having the wrong tires could leave you stranded or suck the fun out of riding.

 The Best Snow Tire

 The best snow tire will depend on what you ride.
-If it’s a quad the tire you should go with is different then a 4 wheel drive ATV.
+If it’s a quad the tire you should go with is different than a 4 wheel drive ATV.

 If you ride a 4 wheel drive ATV the best option for snow if you ask me is going to be one that is general purpose.
 A tire that not only does snow but one that works on the trail and whatever else I can throw at.

-For me, that tire is the Kenda K299 Bear Claw (Amazon Link Ad), but everyone has there own opinions.
+For me, that tire is the Kenda K299 Bear Claw*, but everyone has their own opinions.
 Others like the Carlisle 489 but the Bear Claw has more grip and sits wider which helps more with the snow.

 What To Avoid